Race Discrimination Lawyers in New York

 If you believe that you are not being provided benefits comparable to those of people who have a similar or the same position at your workplace, you should try to gather information about what those benefits might be.
 You may want to keep a journal about any comments made by your supervisor or manager related to why you are being given different benefits from your coworkers.
 In some cases, there are legitimate job-related reasons that workers are given different benefits.
 For example, an employee who is temporary may receive different benefits from a permanent employee.
 Similarly, administrative assistants may not be given the same benefits as workers in leadership roles.
 You should retain an experienced employment discrimination attorney if you think that you are not receiving benefits because of your race, rather than a legitimate job-related reason.

-I Have Not Been Promoted, and I Think That It is Because of My Race.
+I Have Not Been Promoted, and I Think That It Is Because of My Race.
 What Can I Do?

 You should ask your supervisor or manager about why you were not promoted.
 In some cases, a supervisor or manager may let slip a comment about why someone was not promoted that has racial connotations.
 In other cases, they are more careful.
 You should also look at who was promoted, and why.
 Was anybody else of your race promoted or put in a high-level position?
 It is important to consult an experienced attorney if you suspect that a lack of promotion is based on racial discrimination.

-My Coworkers and I Are Classified by Race — is This Proper?
+My Coworkers and I Are Classified by Race — Is This Proper?

 No. Your employer should not be classifying employees based on race.
 Sometimes it becomes apparent that an employer is covertly classifying employees by race because people of certain races are never considered for promotions or better work assignments.
 It would be illegal for your employer to exclude any worker from upper management roles due to race.
-It would also be illegal for an employer to routinely assign people who are black, Latino, or Asian to the worst jobs or to only work in geographic areas that have a heavy minority population.
+It would also be illegal for an employer to routinely assign people who are Black, Latino, or Asian to the worst jobs or to only work in geographic areas that have a heavy minority population.

 Can My Employer Segregate Employees by Race?

 No, it is illegal for your employer to segregate employees from other employees or from customers on the basis of race.
-For example, an employer is not permitted to refuse to assign an employee to a customer-facing position because he is black.
-Similarly, an employee may not group all black workers together, or all Latino workers together, when assigning work shifts.
+For example, an employer is not permitted to refuse to assign an employee to a customer-facing position because he is Black.
+Similarly, an employee may not group all Black workers together, or all Latino workers together, when assigning work shifts.

 Same-Race Discrimination

 Whether you work in an office, a warehouse, or another environment, you hope that you will not be judged for your race, but rather for your job performance and credentials.
 It is unlawful for your employer, or prospective employer, to base its employment decisions on your race.
 Racial discrimination can be both emotionally and economically harmful.
 It can be perpetrated by someone of a different race than you, but it can also be committed by someone of your race.
-If you believe that you were subject to same-race discrimination, you should talk to the seasoned New York City race discrimination lawyers at Phillips & Associates.
+If you believe that you were subject to same-race discrimination, you should talk to the seasoned New York City racial discrimination lawyers at Phillips & Associates.

 Racial discrimination includes any and all adverse treatment in the workplace that is based on a job applicant or employee’s race.
 The adverse treatment may involve failure to hire, failure to promote, demotion, disparate pay, and any other negative action related to the terms, conditions, or privileges of employment.
 It can also include racial slurs, racist jokes, racist paraphernalia or images, or the use of racial stereotypes.
 So it can include the use of the n-word or the display of a swastika.